malikhan-dev/lingo/README.md

 Our Benchmark Shows The Following Lines Of Code Took About 8 seconds To Run In A Slice Of 50,000,000 records.
 And Results Were As Expected.
 It Sounds Reasonable.

+	Benchmark Pc Specs:
+	Laptop
+	Intel Core I7 12700
+	16Gb Of Ram
+	SSD

+The Benchmark Included In The Test File

 	res, err := AllOrDefault(From(items).Where("Flag", true).Filter(func(item ComplexObjectToSearch) bool {